1. Introduction

 The token runs are serialized, while each custom property reference

-is represented by a CSSVariableReferenceValue
+is represented by a CSSVariableReferenceValue.

 The string "calc(42px + var(--foo, 15em) + var(--bar, var(--far) + 15px))"

-is converted into a CSSUnparsedValue
+is converted into a CSSUnparsedValue that contains a sequence with:

 -